Below you’ll find all of our 2020 RV life updates from the road in one place.

 - We hiked the entire perimeter of the town on the aptly named Perimeter Trail.
 It was wildly beautiful.
 We saw multiple waterfalls, mountains, meadows, amazing views of the city, and deer.

 - We also took a day trip to Black Canyon of the Gunnison National Park.
 I wish we would have stayed the night here and walked down to the bottom because I believe that’s probably the most beautiful way to see this park.
-Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were lovely, and we had a very peaceful day here.
+Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were lovely.
+We had a very peaceful day visiting the park.

 When it was time to leave, you wouldn’t have known the town was ever shut down.
 Shops were bustling, and restaurants were opening.
-The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town.
+The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town (which never opened while we were there).
 We’ll definitely have to go back and experience that someday!

 At this point, it was starting to feel like summer.